BUILDING EQUALITY IN ARCHITECTURE TORONTO

 Saturday Feb 7, 10:00 AM - 1:30 PM

-OCAD University, Room# 190 and 230
+OCAD University, Room # 230

 This event explores how the meanings of accessibility and disability in architecture are changing—both in the spaces we design and within the profession itself.
 We begin with a keynote from a leading expert in accessible, disability-informed design, offering a framing of accessibility that moves beyond code compliance to consider equity, lived experience, and belonging.
 A panel discussion will follow, bringing together designers, advocates, and educators to examine what accessibility looks like in practice: how we shape environments that welcome a wide range of bodies and minds, and how we build a profession that reflects diverse abilities, perspectives, and needs.